ScientiaEtVeritas/Calender/README.md

 ## Start

 To execute the Calender app on node.js you have to be in your Calender directory and execute the following line.
+You can optionally set your port.

 ```
 node server.js <port>